 The surname Zwinge was first found in Nuremburg, where the name Zwinger contributed greatly to the development of an emerging nation which would later play a large role in the tribal and national conflicts of the area.
 In later years the name branched into many houses, each playing a significant role in the local social and political affairs.
 In Switzerland there lived a Hugo Moench, named Zwinger, who was a Knight in Basel in 1303.

 This web page shows only a small excerpt of our Zwinge research.
-Another 113 words (8 lines of text) are included under the topic Early Zwinge History in all our PDF Extended History products and printed products wherever possible.
+Another 57 words (4 lines of text) are included under the topic Early Zwinge History in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: George Peter Zwinger, aged 40; who emigrated to America with his wife and their two children in 1709; Johann Zwinger came to America in 1730; J.P.
 Zwingler arrived in Philadelphia in 1785.